CSC207-UofT/course-project-trackr/phase1/design_document.md

 ## Consistency with SOLID design principles

-- A brief description of how your project is consistent with the SOLID design principles (if you notice a violation and aren't sure how to fix it, talk about that too!)
 - Single responsibility principle:
   - Our team did well adhering to the single responsibility principle.
 Each class has one responsibility.
 As some examples, our screen classes in the drivers/frameworks